 A Private company limited by shares, as a legally distinct entity, has its own property, profits and liabilities.
 The company’s assets and also its liabilities therefore belong to the company, not to its shareholders.

-In the same way, the company acts in its own name as a claimant or defendant in any court case that is brought by it or against it.
+In the same way, the company acts in its own name as a claimant or defendant in any court case.
+Others may bring the case against the company, or the company itself may bring the case.

 What is meant by “private”?

-A company limited by shares can be established as a private limited company or a public limited company (PLC).
+You can establish a company limited by shares as either a private limited company or a public limited company (PLC).
 According to the Companies Act 2006, a “private” company is any company that is not a “public” company.
 The main difference between private and public companies is the way in which their shares can be sold and traded.

-A public limited company can sell its own shares to the general public and its shares can be quoted on the stock exchange, through which its shares may be traded – i.e. bought and sold – by members of the public and by other companies.
+A public limited company can sell its own shares to the general public.
+Its shares can be quoted on the stock exchange.
+Through this exchange members of the public and other companies can trade its shares.
+In other words, they can buy and sell them.
 A private limited company may only sell shares in itself privately to the desired investors.
 A private company’s articles may also restrict the members’ right to sell their shares to third parties.

 The capital of a private company limited by shares is divided into shares which are allotted to members of the company.

-The proportion of the total number of shares in the company that are held by a member of (i.e. a shareholder in) the company measures that member’s participating interest in and control over the company, including his-or-her voting rights and the right to receive his-or-her share of the company’s distributed profits i.e. dividends.
+The proportion of shares that a member holds in the company determines that member’s participating interest and control.
+This includes his or her voting rights and the right to receive a share of the company’s profits, namely dividends.

 A company must issue at least one share upon its incorporation.
-Additional shares may be issued later, for example if a new shareholder joins the company.
+If a new shareholder joins the company later, however, then the company may issue additional shares.
 There is no limit to the number of shares that a company may issue.
 The ownership structure can also change through the transfer of existing shares.

-The total value of shares that a company is authorised to issue constitutes its authorised capital.
-The value of the shares that the company has actually issued is called its issued capital.
-If the company has received the full nominal value of the shares that have been issued then its issued capital is equal to its paid-up capital.
-The share capital is not linked to the company’s market value, i.e. how much the company may be worth.
+A company’s authorised capital consists of the total value of shares that it is authorised to issue.
+Its issued capital is the value of the shares that the company has actually issued.
+If the company has received the full nominal value of the issued shares then its issued capital equals its paid-up capital.
+The company’s share capital is not connected with the its market value, i.e. how much the company may be worth.

 When registering a company you must submit to Companies House details about its initial shareholdings, i.e. a statement of capital, which includes the number of shares of each type and their total value together with the names and addresses of all shareholders.

 Most companies issue ordinary shares, with each share having an equal right to vote and receive dividends.
-Ordinary shares are the most common type of shares that give a shareholder the right to:
+Ordinary shares are the most common type that give a shareholder the right to:

 - One vote per share on company decisions.